Skip to main content

 ToxicityGalileoScorers.input_toxicity_luna, GalileoScorers.output_toxicity_luna

-How do I use metrics in the SDK?
+How do I use metrics in experiments?

 The run experiment function (Python, TypeScript) takes a list of metrics as part of its arguments.